chasmack/hummaps/README.md

 A basic search looks like this: `s36 t2n r5e`

 This should turn up the same maps as an equivalent search on Hollins.
-Extra spaces in and around the search terms are ignored but you must separate search terms by at least one space.
+Extra spaces around the search terms are ignored but you must separate search terms by at least one space.
 Upper and lower case letters can be used interchangeably.